 Some of the variable remuneration of heads of division is deferred and subject to a retention period.
 Of the total variable remuneration, 20 percent of the calculated bonus amount is paid to the head of division with the April salary in the following year.
 A further 20 percent is subject to a one-year retention period.
 The other 60 percent of the calculated bonus is deferred over a period of five years.
 The deferred variable remuneration is split into five (each amounting to a fifth of the 60 percent).
 The deferred variable remuneration is also subject to a one-year retention period.
 During the deferral period and retention periods, 100 percent of the level of deferred variable remuneration depends on the bank's long-term performance.
 The change in the value of DZ BANK's shares between April 15 and the applicable valuation date (April 14) is used to measure long-term performance.
-If the share price drops by more than 25 percent, the deferred portion of the bonus amounts to 20 percent; if the share price falls by 15 percent to 20 percent, the deferred portion of the bonus amounts to 75 percent.
-If the share price drops by less than 15 percent, the deferred portion of the bonus amounts to 75 percent.
-If the share price drops by less than 15 percent, an external auditing firm calculates the value of the shares in accordance with IDW S1.
+If the share price drops by more than 25 percent, the deferred portion of the bonus amounts to zero.
+If the share price falls by between 20 percent and 25 percent, the deferred portion of the bonus amounts to 50 percent; if the share price falls by 15 percent to 20 percent, the deferred portion of the bonus amounts to 75 percent.
+If the share price drops by less than 15 percent, the deferred portion of the bonus is 100 percent.
+None of DZ BANK's shares are traded on the market.
+Once a year, an external auditing firm calculates the value of the shares in accordance with IDW S1.
 An increase in the share price does not result in higher variable remuneration.

-Unlike in the system for risk takers below the level of head of division, the greater responsibility of heads of divisions means that 100 percent rather than 50 percent of their variable remuneration is pegged to the value of DZ BANK's shares.
+Unlike in the system for risk takers below the level of head of division, the greater responsibility of heads of divisions means that 100 percent rather than 50 percent of the deferred variable remuneration is pegged to the value of DZ BANK's shares.

 Negative contributions to profits are taken into account when setting bonuses and pro rata deferred bonuses, which may cause the variable remuneration to be reduced or cancelled.
 Variable remuneration is not vested during the deferral and retention periods.
-For a period of seven years after they have been set, all bonus installments that are already subject to a retention or deferral period can be cancelled, and those that have already been paid can be clawed back, if the head of division has played a significant part in, or was responsible for, conduct that led to substantial losses or material regulatory sanctions for the institution, or if the head of division was in serious breach of relevant external or internal rules regarding suitability and conduct.
+For a period of seven years after they have been set, all bonus installments that are already subject to a retention or deferral period can be cancelled, and those that have already been paid can be clawed back, if the head of division has played a significant part in, or was responsible for, conduct that led to substantial losses, material regulatory sanctions, or a material supervisory measure for the institution, or if the head of division was in serious breach of relevant external or internal rules regarding suitability and conduct.